pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 ```
 The file contains standard configuration for the behavior of TypeScript in the Angular 2 application.
 One thing that requires a paricular attention is the <code>rootDir</code> property which defines that the Angular 2 application will reside in the <code> public </code> directory.

-After the three files are added, write the following command in your console:
+After these three files are added to the root directory of the Rails application, write the following command in your console:
 ```bash
  npm install
 ```

 And wait as the packages are installed.
 Once the command completes, there will be an extra directory named <code> node_modules </code> in the root directory that will contain the installations of all the packages.

 The configuration is almost finished, but there is a **gotcha** - the <code> node_modules </code> directory will not load in the application's assets since it is not in the <code>app/assets</code> directory.
-Thus, it must be added explicitly:
+Thus, it must be added explicitly in the configuration of the Rails applicaiton:
 ```ruby
 #config/application.rb
 module Starterapp